-The rules of organisation and operation of the Appointments and Remuneration Commission are set out in the Corporate Bylaws and the Regulations of the Board of Directors, which may be consulted on the Company's website (www.rovi.es).
-Furthermore, since November 2019, the Company has Regulations of the Appointments and Remuneration Commission in accordance with the provisions of the CNMV's Technical Guide 1/2019, which may also be consulted on the Company's website.
+The rules of organisation and operation of the Appointments and Remuneration Committee are set out in the Corporate Bylaws and the Regulations of the Board of Directors, which may be consulted on the Company's website (www.rovi.es).
+Furthermore, since November 2019, the Company has Regulations of the Appointments and Remuneration Committee in accordance with the provisions of the CNMV's Technical Guide 1/2019, which may also be consulted on the Company's website.
+The Regulations were amended on 3 December 2020 by unanimous agreement of the Board of Directors in order to adapt them to the new working of the recommendation introduced by the CNMV to the Good Governance Code for Listed Companies following the review in June 2020.

-The Appointments and Remuneration Commission prepares an annual report (which is made available to shareholders on the Company's website when notice of the General Meeting is given), which highlights the main activities and incidents, if any, that have taken place during the year within its sphere of competence.
-Likewise, when the Commission sees fit, said report will include proposals to improve the Company's governance rules.
+The Appointments and Remuneration Committee prepares an annual report (which is made available to shareholders on the Company's website when notice of the General Meeting is given), which highlights the main activities and incidents, if any, that have taken place during the year within its sphere of competence.
+Likewise, when the Committee sees fit, said report will include proposals to improve the Company's governance rules.